⤓ Download the Performance Evaluation Form and Guidelines docx

 - Assess match between knowledge, skill and ability with performance and job requirement

-Written performance evaluations should be completed on a regular basis and retained in the department.
+Written performance evaluations shall be completed on all regular employees.
 (See the Performance Evaluations policy.)
-Evaluations should occur at the following times:
+Evaluations occur at the following times:

-- At the end of the original six-month probationary period.
+- Recommended at the end of the original six-month probationary period.

-- Annually, either on the anniversary of the employee’s hire date or at another time designated by the department.
+- Required annually, either on the anniversary of the employee’s hire date or at another time designated by the department.

-- At the end of six months after transfer or promotion to a new position.
+- Recommended at the end of six months after transfer or promotion to a new position.